Juice Newton: Early music career

 In the early 1970s, Newton, Otha Young and Tom Kealey formed a band that would eventually be called Juice Newton & Silver Spur, which was signed to RCA Records.
 The group released two albums for RCA, in 1975 and 1976, but scored only one charting country single with "Love Is a Word".
 The band was dropped by RCA, then joined Capitol Records in 1977.
 The band broke up shortly after releasing just one more album.

 In late 1977, Newton went solo, continuing to record for Capitol, and until 1982 Silver Spur remained the name of her backing band.
 Newton also sang backing vocals for three tracks on Bob Welch's platinum solo debut album, including his hit "Ebony Eyes".

 Near the end of 1977, "It's a Heartache" became Newton's first solo record and a major hit in Mexico, where it was eventually certified Gold, and in 1978, she released it in the United States.
-“It’s a Heartache” became the first of what would eventually be her 11 "Hot 100" pop hits.
-Also in 1978, The Carpenters' version of the Newton/Young-penned song "Sweet, Sweet Smile" reached the Top 10 on both the Country and Adult Contemporary charts, and No. 44 on the Billboard Hot 100 chart.
+“It’s a Heartache” was the first of Newton's eleven singles to chart on the Billboard Hot 100.
+Also in 1978, The Carpenters' version of the Newton/Young-penned song "Sweet, Sweet Smile" reached the Top 10 on both the Country and Adult Contemporary charts, and No. 44 on the Billboard Hot 100.
 In 1978, Newton legally changed her name from "Judy Kay Newton" to "Juice Newton" ("Juice" having long been her nickname).

 Newton's solo debut album, Well Kept Secret, was released later in 1978.
 Neither Well Kept Secret nor its sole single, "Hey Baby", charted, but Capitol Records did renew Newton's contract.
 In 1979 Capitol's investment in Newton began to pay off as Newton had her first Top-40 Country hit with "Let's Keep It That Way" (another one-off single).
 Later that year, the album Take Heart featured five modestly charting singles: "Until Tonight", "Any Way That You Want Me", "You Fill My Life", "Lay Back in the Arms of Someone", and "Sunshine".
 In 1980, "Sunshine" became Newton's second top-40 country chart single, "You Fill My Life" reached No. 41, and "Until Tonight" was No. 42.
 Both of Newton's initial solo efforts performed with modest success but failed to have lasting impacts on the album charts.